projecttacoma/cqm-models/CONTRIBUTING.md

 You may need to do a force push (`git push -f`) if you rebased your branch (see [Creating a Pull Request](#creating-a-pull-request)). **Make sure you are pushing what you expect when you do a force push!!!** You should do this regardless, but need to be especially especially careful when doing a force push.
 These are dangerous as they modify the remote history.
 Also ensure that anyone who may be using this branch is aware you are doing a force push because this can mess up their local instance of the repository.

-Use the `git diff` command to ensure you are committing what you expect and are not committing debug code or whitespace code.

 #### Cleaning Up Your Local Commit History Before Pushing